debbiep168/proj1/ANSWERS.md

 My repository I made for Part 7 is: https://github.com/debbiep168/proj1

 # Give us feedback on the project and decal below!
+The pace is going good.
+It would be nice to have more demos.
+Also, I linked the github repository for the repository as my own public repository since the project spec in Part 7 to create our own public repositories and push our code there.

 # Extra credit: Link your Heroku deployed app